Blackmagic Pocket Cinema Camera 4K

 Those features are wrapped up in a standard camcorder body, with a 3-inch, touch-enabled screen.
 The VX1 is a good bridge between cheaper HD options and $1,000-plus 4K models.

 Why should you buy this: Record an entire little league game with enough zoom to get up close to your favorite player.

 Who’s it for: Consumers who want the zoom and long recording times that they can’t find on a smartphone.

 Why we picked the Canon Vixia HF R800:

-The Canon Vixia HF R800 may not have 4K or a huge sensor, but it plops a huge 32x zoom lens on the front that can be expanded all the way to 57x using the advanced digital zoom option hidden in the manual settings.
-The 1080p HD at about 60 fps probably isn’t going to win any contests for image quality, but it’s a good video camera for recording family memories and outings.
+The Canon Vixia HF R800 may not have 4K or a huge sensor, but it plops a 32x zoom lens on the front that can be expanded all the way to 57x using the advanced digital zoom option hidden in the manual settings.
+Its 1080p HD at 60 fps video isn’t going to win any contests for image quality, but it’s a good video camera for recording family memories and outings.

-Despite the cheap price point, the HF R800 brings a lot to the table.
-Dynamic image stabilization controls camera shake on three different axis, slow and fast-motion options can create slow-motion or time-lapse sequences, and the Highlight Priority Mode will keep clear skies and other bright objects properly exposed.
+Despite the price point, the HF R800 brings a lot to the table.
+Dynamic image stabilization controls camera shake on three different axes, slow and fast-motion options can create slow-motion or time-lapse sequences, and the Highlight Priority Mode will keep clear skies and other bright objects properly exposed.

 Why should you buy this: Great image stabilization and 4K/60p video.